-Magnetic Resonance Imaging (MRI), a technique that uses electromagnets, is available at both our Spring Valley and Peru hospital locations.
-The hours of operation vary at both locations.
-In Peru, we offer appointments as late as 7:30pm on some days.
-In Spring Valley, we offer Saturday morning appointments.
+Magnetic Resonance Imaging (MRI), a technique that uses electromagnets, is available at our Spring Valley hospital location.
+The hours of operation vary.
+We offer Saturday morning appointments.
 Please note, due to staffing, these days and hours are subject to change.
 Visit our MRI page for more information on our MRI tests, hours of operation and how to schedule an appointment.

 Mammography, also known as a mammogram test, is the best way to screen for early-stage breast cancer.
 Mammography uses X-rays to scan a patient’s breasts.
 The images produced are then examined for any irregularities or changes from previous tests.
-At both our St. Margaret’s hospital locations, 3-D tomosynthesis mammography (or 3-D mammograms) is used.
+St. Margaret’s Health uses 3-D tomosynthesis mammography (or 3-D mammograms).

 Nuclear medicine is a specialized area of radiology.
 It uses very small amounts of radioactive materials/radioactive tracers (or radiopharmaceuticals) to assess bodily functions and structure to diagnose and treat disease.
 This type of imaging produces uniquely detailed information and is most often used to help diagnose and treat abnormalities in earlier phases of a disease.
 Learn more.

 Position Emission Tomography (PET)/CT: